esawdust/eagledroppings/README.md

 The resulting boards tend to be more consistent.
 Hand assembling the boards is faster as well because of consistent placement, but the main thing is design productivity compared to the alternatives provided by EAGLE.

+This is similar to but a little different than panelizing a design.
+_eagleclone_ could be used for panelizing a design allowing you to micro-manage design placement, but _eagleclone_ is really intended to clone fragments to create submodules that will ultimately be integrated within a larger design.

 Alternative
 -----------